Contents

 Cups:

-ST A very shallow, very bright sound, too shallow for most players - will be available soon
+ST A very shallow, very bright sound, too shallow for most players

-ST B shallow, for bright sound on small bore trombones - will be available soon
+ST B shallow, for bright sound on small bore trombones

 ST C medium-shallow, for all small bore trombones